goytomdesta/Defect_classification/README.md

-# Surface Defect Classification with ResNet18
+# Surface Defect Classification with ResNet
 ## Overview
 This project focuses on the classification of surface defects using the ResNet18 architecture as the backbone.
-The goal is to accurately identify various types of surface defects in materials, enhancing quality control processes in manufacturing.
+The goal is to accurately identify various types of surface defects in materials.

 ## Features
 ResNet18 Backbone: Utilizes the powerful ResNet18 deep learning architecture for feature extraction and classification.